ClaudiuGeorgiu/RiskInDroid/README.md

 **RiskInDroid** have been empirically tested on a dataset made of more than 6K malware samples and 112K apps.

+> [!NOTE]
-`NOTE:` the data collection and the experiments took place in late 2016.
-Since then, the used libraries have been updated and the models have been retrained (by using the same dataset), so the current results might slightly differ from the original.
+> The data collection and the experiments took place in late 2016.
+Since then, the used
+> libraries have been updated and the models have been retrained (by using the same
+> dataset), so the current results might slightly differ from the original.